nzhoward/daily-coding-problem/README.md

 For example, given the string "the quick brown fox jumps over the lazy dog" and k = 10, you should return: ["the quick", "brown fox", "jumps over", "the lazy", "dog"].
 No string in the list has a length of more than 10.

 [Solution](https://github.com/nzhoward/daily-coding-problem/blob/master/solutions/day57.py)

 ---
+### Day 58 [Medium]
+This problem was asked by Amazon.

+An sorted array of integers was rotated an unknown number of times.

+Given such an array, find the index of the element in the array in faster than linear time.
+If the element doesn't exist in the array, return null.

+For example, given the array `[13, 18, 25, 2, 8, 10]` and the element `8`, return `4` (the index of 8 in the array).

+You can assume all the integers in the array are unique.

+---
+### Day 59 [Hard]
+This problem was asked by Google.

+Implement a file syncing algorithm for two computers over a low-bandwidth network.
+What if we know the files in the two computers are mostly the same?

+---
+### Day 60 [Medium]
+This problem was asked by Facebook.

+Given a multiset of integers, return whether it can be partitioned into two subsets whose sums are the same.

+For example, given the multiset `{15, 5, 20, 10, 35, 15, 10}`, it would return true, since we can split it up into `{15, 5, 10, 15, 10}` and `{20, 35}`, which both add up to `55`.

+Given the multiset `{15, 5, 20, 10, 35}`, it would return false, since we can't split it up into two subsets that add up to the same sum.

+---